emdewsnap/canterburn/npcs.md

 ------------ | ------------- | -------------
 Greg | he/him | Works as a janitor at Maria's library.
 Also part of her network, maintains her secret cryptid archive.
 Ranger Dean | he/him | Ranger at the Canterburn Forest.
 Works with Ranger Sam.
 Ranger Sam | she/her | Ranger at the Canterburn Forest.
 Works with Ranger Dean.
+Dating Maria.
 Cody Martin | he/him | Child bit by a srange monster in the forest.
 Loves reading.
 Rachel | she/her | Works at Marshal's bar/microbrewery.
 Handles paprwork.
 Jeffery | he/they | Works at Marshal's bar/microbrewery.
 Helps with the brewing process.